Building Trustworthy AI

-Controllability is a specific risk associated with AI systems which is designed to perform actions without human intervention, and this risk is heightened in systems with the ability to self-repair, self-improve, or self-replicate.13 In this paper, controllability is understood in terms of system failure prevention (reliability) and ensuring outcomes are as intended (predictability) and not in the general sense of ability to control and contain a generic AI system.
+Controllability is a specific risk associated with AI systems, which is designed to perform actions without human intervention, and this risk is heightened in systems with the ability to self-repair, self-improve, or self-replicate.13 In this paper, controllability is understood in terms of system failure prevention (reliability) and ensuring outcomes are as intended (predictability) and not in the general sense of ability to control and contain a generic AI system.

 Security is crucial to ensure that the AI system is safe from malicious actors.
 For more information about security, see section 4.1.

-Which presents the greatest AI security risk
+Which presents your greatest AI security risk?

 - Poisoned data leads to users unwittingly change action or opinion